Cabazure/Cabazure.Client/README.md

 * Code is used to describe the API, rather than an api specification
 * Contracts are shared via code used by both Client and Server
 * Endpoints are represented as interfaces, for easy mocking in unit testing
-* Align with AspNetCore defaults like DependencyInjection and Options
+* Dependencies are limited to AspNetCore defaults, like DependencyInjection and Options
-* Use Azure.Identity for Authentication
+* Azure.Identity is used for Authentication

 ## Getting started